thejh/punchmod/README.md

-This is `punchdebug`, a tool for force-loading modules with a wrong vermagic even on kernels without `CONFIG_MODULE_FORCE_LOAD`.
+This is `punchmod`, a tool for force-loading modules with a wrong vermagic even on kernels without `CONFIG_MODULE_FORCE_LOAD`.
 Because root should be able to mess up his kernel as much as he wants to, that's why.
 Also because android app developers might want to avoid compiling a module for all the kernels out